 Internal social networking tools empower staff to share ideas

-2) Improve efficiency with digital tools
+2. Improve efficiency with digital workplace solutions

 Better yet, information can be shared quickly, often within seconds.
 This ease of access will boost employee efficiency, meaning your staff can respond to enquiries faster and finish tasks quicker.
 For example, employees will no longer have to spend hours looking through filing cabinets; they can simply search on your intranet and find the info they need within minutes.
 This is particularly useful for charities and non-profits, whose time is sparse and should be reserved for more altruistic ventures.